121st Annual Meeting

 Tentative List of Speakers and Titles:

-• Paul Armstrong, American Wood Council - The Current State of the WUI Code and How FRTW Fits (working title)
+• Paul Armstrong, American Wood Council - Introducing the 2025 CA Wildland Urban Interface (WUI) Code

 • Bradia Henfield, Mississippi State University - Biological Durability of Hardwood Cross-Laminated Timber